gregtatum/StochasticityPoem/README.md

+#Stochasticity
-#Stochasticity - A programming poem on randomness
+###Programming poems on randomness

 This is a series of programming poems on on visual randomness using an HTML5 canvas element, and 2d drawing.
-I removed all of the source code from the master branch as I'm iterating on each version.
-You'll find each poem as a separate branch on this repo.
+All of the source code for each poem is located in separate branches as I'm iterating on the codebase.

 * [Stochasticity #1](http://gregtatum.com/poems/stochasticity/)
 * [Stochasticity #2](http://gregtatum.com/poems/stochasticity-2/)